Things To Do In Maramures, Romania

 Getting To Maramures By Train

 Another option is to take the train from Bucharest (or any other major city in Romania) to Baia Mare.
-The ride takes around 13 hours, so it is not your best option.
+The ride takes around 13 hours, which is not your best option.
 But if you choose it, you can book your train tickets online.

 Getting To Maramures By Bus

-If you land in Bucharest, you can also take the bus, and after 13 hours, you will arrive at Baia Mare.
-The bus is also an option to explore the region for those who don’t like driving and do not want a guided tour.
+If you land in Bucharest, you can also take the bus, which will take 13 hours to arrive at Baia Mare.
+The bus is also an option for exploring the region for those who don’t like driving and do not want a guided tour.

 After establishing how to get there, you must choose where to stay in Maramures.